Here are the steps for AMAZING travel experiences:

 My Job Is Simplicity

 Have you ever taken a class in school and thought “It’s the first day and I’m lost already!
-Should I walk out while the teacher is speaking or just not show show up tomorrow?”
+Should I walk out now…or just not show up tomorrow?”
 That’s NOT how I want you to feel.

 My job is to give you a foundation so when you’re enjoying the sun on the beach in Fiji, you can say “…that wasn’t so hard after all.
 That 1tattedpassport guy is pretty cool.”
 (Big emphasis on that last part) 😉